 You could use such an attack to boost exposure to a product launch, drive people’s attention to a new piece of software — that’s a camouflaged malware — or other creative exploits of Topical.

 What could have been done to reduce the risks?

 The obvious solution is to require users to authenticate, but everyone hates passwords and it was clearly a design goal at Topical to avoid that — no matter the cost.

 The risk of leaking out the account identifier could have been avoided in many ways.
-First by moving all website communication to HTTPS to close any person-in-the-middle attacks against the request address or the cookie containing the account identifier.
+First by moving all website communication to HTTPS to close any monster-in-the-middle (MITM) attacks against the request address or the cookie containing the account identifier.

 Lastly, you should instruct search engines to never index pages containing tokens.
 This would have reduced the impact and ease of discovering accounts through “good” search engines.
 There are several well documented ways to exclude something from search engines, but Topical haven’t done any of them.